Join our Graduate Program

 Note that while the program tries to help as many students as possible, we are unable to support all students who are admitted in the program.

-Each year, the program is awarded a limited number of tuition waivers by the Graduate College.
+Each year, the program is awarded a limited number of tuition waivers by the Office of Graduate and Professional Studies.

 If you’re an Arizona resident, you may be able to receive a waiver of resident tuition; these waivers cover the cost of in-state tuition.
 Students receiving tuition waivers are still responsible for paying fees.